Kidung Sunda: Canto II

 Everything was ready.
 The Majapahit Javanese sent a messenger to the Sundanese camp.
 The conditions were read.
 They told them to surrender and to submit as vassals.
 Angrily the Sundanese refused and a war was inevitable.

-The Majapahit army consisted of footmen, dignitaries, and the grand vizier Gajah Mada, and finally Hayam Wuruk and both his uncles.
+The Majapahit army consisted of footmen, dignitaries, the grand vizier Gajah Mada, and finally Hayam Wuruk and both his uncles.

 There followed a bitter fight.
-In the beginning many Majapahit Javanese perished, but in the end the Sundanese bit the dust.
+In the beginning, many Majapahit Javanese perished, but in the end, the Sundanese bit the dust.
 Almost all of them were slaughtered.
-Anèpaken was killed by Gajah Mada while the king of Sunda was killed by the fathers of his children in law: the king of Kahuripan and the king of Daha.
+Anèpaken was killed by Gajah Mada while the king of Sunda was killed by the fathers of his children-in-law: the king of Kahuripan and the king of Daha.
 Pitar was the only Sundanese officer who survived.
 He pretended to be dead among the corpses of the perished soldiers.
 He escaped and went straight to the pavilion of the queen and the princess.
 There he reported the latest developments.
-They were depressed and committed killed themselves.
-After that the women of the soldiers committed ritual suicide on the corpses of their husbands.
+They were depressed and committed to killing themselves.
+After that, the women of the soldiers committed ritual suicide on the corpses of their husbands.

 Canto III

 King Hayam Wuruk felt worried after he witnessed the battle.
 He went to the Sundanese camp, looking for the princess.
 But she was already dead.
 He lamented her and wanted to be united with her.

-After that a ceremony in remembrance of the deaths was performed.
-Soon, king Hayam Wuruk himself died in misery.
+After that, a ceremony in remembrance of the deaths was performed.
+Soon, King Hayam Wuruk himself died in misery.
 After the funeral rites were performed, his two uncles discussed the whole affair.
 Both blamed Gajah Mada for the situation.
-Then they marched to his residence as they wanted to capture and to kill him.
+Then they marched to his residence as they wanted to capture and kill him.
 In the meantime, Gajah Mada felt that his time was near.
-So accordingly, he put on his religious attires and began to meditate and to perform yoga.
+So accordingly, he put on his religious attire and began to meditate and to perform yoga.
 Then he disappeared (moksha) into nothingness in a state of invisibility.

-Thereafter the king of Kahuripan and the king of Daha returned home, as they felt that everything in Majapahit reminded them to the sad unpleasant events.
+Thereafter the king of Kahuripan and the king of Daha returned home, as they felt that everything in Majapahit reminded them of the sad unpleasant events.